 Cheap Red Sox Tickets From 3rd Parties – StubHub, SeatGeek, Ace, Etc…

+In the past, I went through a third party site and got a pair of Right Field Box seats for $26…and the list price for this was $87!
 Full disclosure, this was a weekday May game against Oakland.
-I’m not claiming you’ll always find cheap Red Sox tickets on SeatGeek or with another third party.
+I’m not claiming you’ll always find cheap Red Sox tickets with TickPick or another third party.
 But always check, especially for low demand games, because you may find a steal like I did.

 Here’s a key tip: being MLB’s official ticket reseller, StubHub usually has the biggest selection of third party tickets, and you may find a deal there.
 But in some cases, you may find the very same or similar seats offered through another third party.
 This was the case in the game I just described…and SeatGeek offered me a slightly better price.